 This program came into effect in Alberta on December 1, 2020 and largely replaces Criminal charges for Impaired driving.

-If you are stopped by police and “fail” the roadside breathalyzer you will be subject to severe penalties.
-The same is true if you refuse or are physically unable to blow into the breathalyzer and provide an adequate breath sample.
-The penalties include:
+If you are stopped by police and “fail” the roadside breathalyzer test, you will be subject to severe penalties.
+The same is true if you refuse or are physically unable to blow an adequate breath sample.
+These penalties include:

 The penalties if you get caught a 2nd or 3rd time increase dramatically!

 You only have 7 days from the time the police charged you to appeal these penalties by filing for an IRS Review.

 Call or contact as soon as possible, as we have conducted hundreds of IRS Reviews and similar reviews at the Transportation Safety Board.
 We can assess whether you may succeed in your appeal and conduct the IRS Review on your behalf.

 Impaired driving charges can include driving while impaired, driving while your blood alcohol concentration is over the legal limit, and refusing or failing to provide a breath or blood sample.

 At our Calgary-based defence firm, Muenz Criminal Law, we offer personalized criminal defence strategies to help protect your legal rights and privileges.